The long-term evolution of Ultra Faint Dwarf Galaxies and observational implications: Methodology and initial conditions

 The main goals of this paper are: (i) to investigate the long-term evolution of a UFD-like system in the presence of low, intermediate, and high binary fractions, thereby testing the assumption that such systems are effectively collisionless; and (ii) to quantify how binaries affect both the internal dynamics of the galaxy and the observational determination of its virial mass.
 This latter aspect extends previous studies \citep[e.g.,][]{ElBadry2018,2020ApJ...896..152R,2022ApJ...939....3P}, in which the impact of binaries on mass estimates was explored using statistical or semi-analytical approaches.

 It is well established that the binary fraction increases toward lower metallicities \citep{moe19}.
 Several binaries have been identified in UFDs \citep[e.g.,][]{spe18}, and observational evidence suggests that the binary fraction may range from a few percent up to approximately 70\%.
-Combined with the growing evidence that binaries can significantly inflate the measured velocity dispersion in faint galaxies, this motivates a detailed investigation of their dynamical role, especially given the claimed extreme DM content of these systems.
+Combined with the growing evidence that binaries can significantly inflate the measured velocity dispersion in faint galaxies, this motivates a detailed investigation of their dynamical role, especially given the claimed extreme DM content of these systems \citep{irwin1995}.

-Binary-induced velocity dispersion inflation has been observed, for example, in VLT studies of Bo\"otes~I, Leo~IV, and Leo~V \citep{jen21}.
+Binary-induced velocity dispersion inflation has been observed, for example, in Very Large Telescope studies of Bo\"otes~I, Leo~IV, and Leo~V \citep{jen21}.
 In Bo\"otes~I and Leo~IV, the one-dimensional velocity dispersion decreases by approximately 0.2--$0.3\,\mathrm{km\,s^{-1}}$ once the spurious binary contribution is removed.
-However, owing to severe small-number statistics, observational data alone remain insufficient to robustly quantify the binary contribution to $\sigma$, which enters quadratically into virial mass estimates.
+However, we believe that due to the small-number statistics, observational data alone remain insufficient to robustly quantify the binary contribution to $\sigma$, which enters quadratically into virial mass estimates.

 For this reason, numerical approaches have been adopted to assess the influence of binaries on velocity dispersion measurements. \citet{2020ApJ...896..152R} conducted a full, high-precision N-body study of low-mass stellar systems comparable to open clusters, while \citet{2022ApJ...939....3P} employed a statistical framework to study systems with sizes comparable to dSphs and UFDs.
-These authors found that, particularly in the faintest galaxies, binary-induced inflation of $\sigma$ can be substantial, potentially leading to virial mass overestimates of a factor of two or more for binary fractions of $\sim 40\%$ if multi-epoch observations are unavailable.
+These authors found that, particularly in the faintest galaxies, binary-induced inflation of $\sigma$ can be substantial, potentially leading to virial mass overestimates of a factor of two or more for binary fractions of $\sim 40\%$ when multi-epoch observations are unavailable.
+Actually, multi-epoch are extremely rare and limited for UFDs \citep[e.g.,][]{Kirby2015_UFDMultiEpoch,Spencer2017_UFDBinaries,Spencer2018_ReticulumII,Jenkins2021_UFDSurvey,Buttry2022_TriangulumII, Simon2011_Segue1,Simon2015_RetII_Discovery}.

 The full dynamical evolution presented in this paper should shed light on the debated question of the selective effect of the binary content of a UFD on the overall dynamics.
 Although UFDs are commonly treated as collisionless systems, the presence of a significant binary population complicates this picture.
 Interactions among different stellar components can alter the binary population, preferentially disrupting wide binaries while leaving hard binaries intact.
 This evolution has direct consequences for mass estimates derived from velocity dispersion measurements.
 For the evolution of wide binaries in dwarf galaxies, we refer to \citet{pen16} and \citet{liv23}.